ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem-model-hdl.md

     ## SNP.

     ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
-    ## pgc_commonfactor.model): A difference greater than .025 was observed pre- and
+    ## clin_commonfactor.model): A difference greater than .025 was observed pre- and
     ## post-smoothing for Z-statistics in the genetic covariance matrix.
 This reflects
     ## a large difference and results should be interpreted with caution!!
 This can
     ## often result from including low powered traits, and you might consider removing